2021 was a record setting year here in the US for catalytic converter theft and 2022 is shaping up to be no better.

 You’ll read in the news of “most stolen” catalytic converters on cars like the Toyota Prius and Honda Element.
 In reality, no vehicle is safe.
 I even had the catalytic converter stolen off of a twenty year old POS Honda Accord a few years back.

-Your 2nd gen, 2007-2021 Toyota Tundra has 4 catalytic converters.
+A typical 2nd gen, 2007-2021 Toyota Tundra has 4 catalytic converters.
 There are two “front” catalytic converters close to the engine, and two a little further back underneath your truck.
-With more converters to steal and the fact that its easy to get under a Tundra without a jack, the Tundra is quickly becoming a thieve’s favorite.
+With more converters to steal and the fact that its easy to get under a Tundra without a jack, the Tundra is quickly becoming the thieve’s favorite.

 Table of Contents

 If you’ve had one, two or all four catalytic converters stolen off your Toyota Tundra you already know how expensive they are to replace.

 If you haven’t priced them out yet, you’re looking at a cost of $4000 – $7000 at a dealer.
 Even aftermarket catalytic converters for the Tundra aren’t cheap.

 If it hasn’t happened to you yet, you should be doing everything you can to prevent your catalytic converters from being stolen in the first place.

 Earlier this year, we covered some general strategies to prevent your catalytic converter from being stolen.
 You can read all of that here, but to get to the point: You’re going to want to make it as difficult as possible for a thief to steal the cats from your Tundra.